status-im/specs/docs/stable/1-client.md

 allows for TCP-based communication between nodes.

-On top of this we run RLPx-based subprotocols, the client MAY use [Whisper v6](https://eips.ethereum.org/EIPS/eip-627), though the client SHOULD use [Waku V1](https://github.com/vacp2p/specs/blob/master/specs/waku/waku-1.md) for privacy-preserving messaging.
+On top of this we run RLPx-based subprotocols, the client SHOULD NOT use [Whisper v6](https://eips.ethereum.org/EIPS/eip-627), the client SHOULD use [Waku V1](https://github.com/vacp2p/specs/blob/master/specs/waku/waku-1.md) for privacy-preserving messaging and efficient usage of a node's bandwidth.

 #### Node discovery and roles

-There are five types of node roles:
+There are four types of node roles:
 1. `Bootstrap node`
 1. `Whisper/Waku relayer`
 1. `Mailserver` (servers and clients)